Tinnitus: You can turn down the volume

 Similarities between pain and tinnitus

-- Unpleasant sensory and emotional experiences.
+- Unpleasant sensory and emotional biopsychosocial experiences with cognitive, behavioral, and attentional factors.

 - Invisible (can’t be seen/heard) – diagnosis primarily relies on subjective assessments and self-reports.